mirror/dd-wrt/src/router/curl/docs/ALTSVC.md

 7. The expiration date and time of this entry within double quotes.
 The date format is "YYYYMMDD HH:MM:SS" and the time zone is GMT.
 8. Boolean (1 or 0) if "persist" was set for this entry
 9. Integer priority value (not currently used)

+If the host name is an IPv6 numerical address, it is stored with brackets such as `[::1]`.

 # TODO